mamonraab/violance-detection-in-video-with-pytroch/README.md

 ```

-2. the second options is to loop over frames   ( less memory  but slower than option one also noted that the option one  is  better at learning)
+2. the second option is to loop over frames   ( less memory  but slower than option one also noted that option one  is  better at learning)
-the main idea  can bee seen in this code
+the main idea  can be seen in this code

 ```